atrep123/dmx-512-controller/PRD.md

 # Planning Guide

-A mobile-first DMX 512 lighting controller web application optimized for Android and iOS devices that allows users to control stage lighting fixtures, create scenes, and manage multiple DMX universes through an intuitive touch interface.
+A mobile-first DMX 512 lighting and motion controller web application optimized for Android and iOS devices that allows users to control stage lighting fixtures, stepper motors, servos, create automated effects, manage scenes, and configure network connections through an intuitive touch interface.
 Works as a Progressive Web App (PWA) that can be installed on mobile devices for an app-like experience.

 **Experience Qualities**:
 1. **Tactile** - Controls should feel responsive and physical, like operating a real lighting console with immediate visual feedback
 2. **Professional** - Design conveys reliability and precision expected in live production environments
-3. **Intuitive** - Complex lighting control made accessible through clear visual hierarchy and logical grouping
+3. **Intuitive** - Complex lighting and motion control made accessible through clear visual hierarchy and logical grouping

 **Complexity Level**: Light Application (multiple features with basic state)
-  - The app provides multiple interconnected features (fixture control, scene management, universe setup) with persistent state, but doesn't require accounts or server synchronization.
+  - The app provides multiple interconnected features (fixture control, motor/servo control, effects, scene management, network configuration, universe setup) with persistent state, but doesn't require accounts or server synchronization.

 ## Essential Features